Welcome to the Online Application Status Check

 Thank you for applying to the University of Southern California, Gould School of Law!

 USC Gould School of Law requires that all LL.M. and M.C.L. applicants apply online through the Law School Admission Council (LSAC), which includes USC Law's Electronic Application, Document Assembly Service, and the International Transcript Authentication and Evaluation Service.
-LSAC recommends that applicants register at minimum four (4) to six (6) weeks prior to our application deadline, February 1, 2014.
+LSAC recommends that applicants register at minimum four (4) to six (6) weeks prior to our priority application deadline, February 1, 2015.
 As soon as our Admissions Committee receives your application and materials from LSAC, you can access the link below to check on the status of your application.

 How to Access the Online Status Check